Unhappy with your current job? Working online might be the solution for you.

 If you want to work from home, you’ll have to become a writing translator.
 You will translate things from one language to another language, usually on a blog and another business website.
 It’s not the most straightforward job, though, as you must be fluent in both languages to be successful at this.

 18. Websites or Domain Flipper

 Pay Range: $0-Thousands per website

 You can purchase online businesses or domain names that you think are undervalued and can sell them for a profit later.
 Try starting with small, and go bigger after you learn the ropes.

 Pay Range: $0-Thousands per course

 Are you an expert in something?
-You can make a course about almost anything these days and post it to one of many available online course providers.
+You can sell online courses with your knowledge.
+Start by making a course, and post it to one of many available online course platforms.
 You can set up a reliable passive stream of income with a single good course.